-Perf ormance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. • Complies.
-For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
-Serv ricing man elopment provides access, euvering and servicing s on site that: accommodate a service vehicle commensurate with the likely demand generated by the use; do not impact on the safety or efficiency of internal car parking or maneuvering areas; do not adversely impact on the safety or efficiency of the road AO7.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use.
-Can be conditioned comply. (d) (e) network; provide for all servicing functions associated with the use; and are located and designed to minimise their impacts on AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. • Will comply.
+Perf ormance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
+AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
+Serv /icing man elopment provides access, euvering and servicing is on site that: accommodate a service vehicle commensurate with the likely demand generated by the use; do not impact on the safety or efficiency of internal car parking or maneuvering areas; do not adversely impact on the safety or efficiency of the road A07.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. ~ Complies where relevant. (d) (e) network; provide for all servicing functions associated with the use; and are located and designed to minimise their impacts on AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Not applicable.

 Performance outcomes Acceptable outcomes Complies Comments adjoining sensitive land uses and streetscape quality.
-AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B.
-Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle apecified in Table Maintenance PO8 Parking areas are used and maintained for their intended purpose.
-AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. ~ will be conditioned comply.
-AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. • will be conditioned comply.
-End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. ~ Can be conditioned comply where relevant. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and (c) provide end of trip facilities for all active transport users.
-AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable.
+A07.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a Not applicable.
+Maintenance PO8 Parking areas are used and maintained for their intended purpose.
+AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. ~ Will be conditioned to comply.
+AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. ~ Will be conditioned to comply.
+End of trip facilities 1 PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not applicable. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and (c) provide end of trip facilities for all active AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable. transport users.
+If for Educational establishm vehicle movements per day of or Tourist park •